erosnicolau/code11/README.md

 # CODE11 Front-end Designer Test Project

-This test is to showcase my front-end designer skills.
+This test is to showcase my front-end UI skills.
 It's started off of the [ReactJS Vite Boilerplate](https://github.com/joaopaulomoraes/reactjs-vite-boilerplate), so I'm including the original README here, for installation and usage instructions.

 Enjoy,

 *Eros Nicolau*